mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 {{<img src="train-zestful.png" alt="Graph showing 2017 SSD server completed in 18.3 minutes vs. 2020 server completed in 8 minutes">}}

 Finally, a case where my new 48 CPU cores shine!
 The new server blows the old one away, training the model in less than half the time.
-Unfortunately it's a workflow I only run a few times per year.
+Unfortunately, it's a workflow I only run a few times per year.

 ## Reflections